apache/sedona/docs/tutorial/geospark-core-python.md

 <p>
 All of them can be imported from <b> geospark.core.SpatialRDD </b> module

-<b> geospark </b> has written serializers which allow to convert GeoSpark SpatialRDD to Python objects.
+<b> geospark </b> has written serializers which convert GeoSpark SpatialRDD to Python objects.
-Converting will produce GeoData objects which holds 2 attributes:
+Converting will produce GeoData objects which have 2 attributes:
 </p>
 </div>
 <li> geom: shapely.geometry.BaseGeometry </li>